Video: Diabetes Patient Climbs to New Heights

 Insulin is necessary for survival.
 Without insulin, the body can’t make use of food energy by allowing blood glucose to pass into our bodies’ cells.

 When the beta cells are destroyed, food energy — in the form of blood glucose — stays in the blood, where it can damage the rest of the body.
-To stay alive, people with type 1 diabetes must take insulin, either by injection multiple times a day or through an insulin pump (like the one shown here).
+To stay alive, people with type 1 diabetes must take insulin, either by injection multiple times a day or through an insulin pump.

 Type 1 diabetes is far less common than type 2 diabetes, accounting for approximately 5 percent of people with diabetes in the United States.